moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 This URL is sticky so bookmark it for later use and you are done!

+**IMPORTANT:** After significant testing I have found that the 3LO redirect to login, which this tool uses, does not work if you are using Direct Portal Entry (where your login is on the community/institution landing page).

+**Work Around:** login to your Learn instance before opening your dsktool page.

+I have filed a bug ticket with ‘the company’.

 #### KeyError
 If on first navigating the Heroku deployed DSK tool you are presented with an error indicating: